Master of Public Policy Administration

 Instructors: Planning & Zoning course instructors are professional, practicing planners in the St. Louis region and members of the American Planning Association–St. Louis Metropolitan Section as well as the national and state APA.

-Partnership: Offered by the Local Government Partnership (UMSL Public Policy Administration, Center for Ethics in Public Life, and East-West Gateway Council of Governments) and the American Planning Association–St. Louis Metropolitan Section.
+Partnership: Offered by UMSL Public Policy Administration, East-West Gateway Council of Governments, and the American Planning Association–St. Louis Metropolitan Section.

 Course Modules: These modules cover the fundamentals of planning and zoning and critical components in the work of the planning and zoning commission.
 You may register for the full course (seven modules) or take individual modules of your choice.